openfaas/faasd/docs/bootstrap/digitalocean-terraform/README.md

 2) [Download Terraform](https://www.terraform.io)
 3) Clone this gist using the URL from the address bar
 4) Run `terraform init`
-5) Configure terraform variables as needed by updating the `main.tfvars` file:
+5) Configure terraform variables as needed by updating the `main.tf` vars file:

    | Variable     | Description         | Default         |
    | ------------ | ------------------- | --------------- |